Engin-Boot/pong-stage-aruna09/Stage1/Handle-Bar-type.md

 ### Scenario: user has made an In-app purchase of a customized bar

-  Given: the user has sucessfully completed the payment for the new bar and launched the game
+  Given: the user has successfully completed the payment for the new bar and launched the game

   When: user clicks on "Start-game" button